 While we typically think of trauma as a catastrophic event like a car crash, rape or war, everyone experiences varying levels of trauma.
-For example, a little Prep student might have a big Grade Six student say something hurtful to them.
-This might leave the Preppie feeling like their whole world has fallen apart and their sense of safety at school shattered.
+For example, a five year-old might have a big kid say something hurtful to them at school.
+This might leave her feeling like their whole world has fallen apart and their sense of safety at school shattered.